bem/bem-components/common.blocks/attach/attach.en.md

 The block supports only the *simple* theme.

-If theme is not spesified, the block applies only default values:
+If theme is not specified, the block applies only default values:

 * Theme of a button: native representation of a button by the browser.
 * Localization: en